BonorumSoft/TempTrack-Documentation/customize-units.md

 ---
 description: >-
-  The TempTrack supports several units for the tilt and the temperature.
+  The TempTrack supports several units for temperature.
 Here is explained how to change the unit.
 ---